-• WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
-In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Móna).
-Reducing pressures due to former peat extraction activities at Derrycashel will contribute to stabilising or improving water quality status of receiving water bodies in general.
-Ultimately, improving the WFD status of the receiving water-body will depend on reducing pressure from a range of different sources., including peatlands in general (private and Bord na Móna).
+- WFD status in receiving water bodies can be affected by peatlands and peat extraction, but is also affected by other sources such as agriculture.
+In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Mona). - Bord na Móna are also planning rehabilitation measures in some adjacent bogs (e.g. Garryduff) in 2021.
+There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies such as the River Suck and Shannon from rehabilitation more than one bog in the same catchment. - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.